gustavostuff/gooi/README.md

 * Joysticks
 * Panels (_new_)

-### This is how you create a Button set an event to it:
+### This is how you create a Button and set an event to it:

 ```lua
 gooi.newButton("btn_1", "The button"):onRealease(function()